 Open-source ERP software

 Some of the ERP software is open source.
 Therefore, it costs little.
-Open source means iT allows users to view and modify the source code.
-This type of software is typically developed by a community of developers who share the code for free or at a price.
+Open-source ERP software means it allows users to view and modify the source code.
+This type of ERP software is typically developed by a community of developers who share the code for free or at a price.

 Open-source ERP has several benefits over traditional ERP software.